awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-healthcheckcustomconfig.md

 1. If another `UpdateInstanceCustomHealthStatus` request doesn't arrive during that time to change the status back to healthy, AWS Cloud Map stops routing traffic to the resource\.

-Note the following about configuring custom health checks\.

 ## Syntax<a name="aws-properties-servicediscovery-service-healthcheckcustomconfig-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: